 Using this statement wallpaper was a bold decision and it creates a big impact.

-Cushions and lampshades bring a colourful touch, while walls lined in linen add natural texture.
+Cushions and lampshades bring a colorful touch, while walls lined in linen add natural texture.

 Photography/ Brent Darby